 So…think you’re interested???

-If you are a current sophomore or junior and want to join the Newspaper or Yearbook staff next year, please speak with Mr. Reinish in Room D211 as soon as possible.
+If you are a current sophomore or junior and want to join the Newspaper or Yearbook staff next year, please speak with Mr. Reinish in Room 101 as soon as possible.
 (If you’re not ready to join a staff just yet, sign up for Journalism 1 instead.
 See below.)
 Just stop by during Learn or after school.
-Plan on asking a current teacher to write a brief recommendation.
+Plan on asking a current teacher to fill out a recommendation form.
 You’ll also want to talk to your counselor to make sure you’ll have room in your course schedule.

 If you are an eighth grader or a freshman, tell your counselor you want to sign up for Journalism 1 next year.
 This introductory course will teach you all about research and what it means to be a reporter.
 You’ll learn to write for an audience and present information in a variety of print and electronic media.
 And you’ll learn all about the laws that protect your freedom of speech as well as the rules you need to follow to stay out of trouble!